microsoft/FluidFramework/packages/dds/tree/src/core/README.md

 Reexports the contents of the "core" libraries.
 This is the set of libraries on which [shared-tree-core](../shared-tree-core/README.md) depends.

-This also includes `shared-tree-core` itself so implementations of Indexes can be here.
-Could move the index abstraction elsewhere instead.

 This mainly exists to simplify imports (and `fence.json` files) for code like [feature-libraries](../feature-libraries/README.md) and [shared-tree](../shared-tree/README.md).

 The core libraries could be nested inside this directory (as is done with [feature-libraries](../feature-libraries/README.md));